chef/automate/components/docs-chef-io/content/automate/ha_aws_deploy_steps.md

 Check if Chef Automate UI is accessible by going to (Domain used for Chef Automate) [https://chefautomate.example.com](https://chefautomate.example.com).

-After successful deployment, proceed with following:
+After successful deployment, proceed with following...

-   1. To know more on how to create user and orgs, visit [Crete Users and Organization](/automate/ha_node_bootstraping/#create-users-and-organization) section.
+   1. Create user and orgs, Click [here](/automate/ha_node_bootstraping/#create-users-and-organization) to learn more about user and org creation
-   1. To know more about the Workstation setup, visit the [Workstation Setup](/automate/ha_node_bootstraping/#workstation-setup) section in Node Bootstraping page.
+   1. Workstation setup, Click [here](/automate/ha_node_bootstraping/#workstation-setup) to learn more about workstation setup
-   1. To know more about node bootstrapping, visit the [Node Bootstraping](/automate/ha_node_bootstraping/#bootstraping-a-node) section.
+   1. Node bootstrapping,  Click [here](/automate/ha_node_bootstraping/#bootstraping-a-node) to learn more about node bootstraping.

 ### Sample config